10 Best Lower Back Machine Exercises to Strengthen and Protect Your Back

 Anatomy Of Lower Back Muscles

-Two of the most prominent muscle groups in the lower back that are worth highlighting are the Erector Spinae and the Quadratus Lumborum.
+Two of the most prominent lower back muscle groups worth highlighting are the Erector Spinae and the Quadratus Lumborum.

 This complex network of muscles that work together to support the spine, bend and twist the torso, and move the legs.